myrestop/myflow-plugin-guide/general-plugin-guide/cycle-listener.md

 #### **Commandline**

-In this example, you should build a executable binary file or write a executable shell script, you can get an argument from commandline.
+In this example, you should build an executable binary file or write an executable shell script, you can get an argument from commandline.

 And you can refer our [**sample code**](https://github.com/myrestop/myflow-plugin-guide/tree/master/general-plugin-guide/commandline-demo-plugin/src/nativeMain/kotlin/Main.kt) in [**commandline demo plugin**](https://github.com/myrestop/myflow-plugin-guide/tree/master/general-plugin-guide/commandline-demo-plugin).